Agent Raghav – Crime Branch

 Agent Raghav – Crime Branch is an Indian crime fiction anthology television series, which premiered on &TV from 5 September 2015 to 10 April 2016 for one hour at Saturday and Sunday nights.
 The series was produced by Contiloe Entertainment of Abhimanyu Singh and starred Sharad Kelkar in the eponymous role of Agent Raghav Sinha, along with Aahana Kumra, Deepali Pansare, Danish Pandor, Jason Tham and Mahesh Manjrekar, the latter appeared in a recurring role.
-The serial received Indian Telly Awards in the category of Best Thriller and Horror Show and was also nominated for Best Weekend Show.
+The serial received the Indian Telly Awards in the category of Best Thriller and Horror Show and was also nominated for Best Weekend Show.
 The show is said to be inspired from the American police drama/mystery television series, The Mentalist.

-Plot/Synopsis
+Plot

-Agent Raghav Sinha (Sharad Kelkar) is a handsome guy with charismatic personality and exceptional skills of observation and deduction.
+Agent Raghav Sinha (Sharad Kelkar) is a handsome guy with a charismatic personality and exceptional skills of observation and deduction.
 He has a very high IQ and is an expert at reading a person's mind and body language.
 Raghav picked up these unique skills from his father, who was a renowned psychiatrist.
 However, at the age of 10, Raghav witnessed his father's murder at the hands of one of his own clients.
 The killer was untraceable, and even the police had to give up after some time.
 Ever since then, it has become Raghav's mission to find the killer and avenge his father's death.
-Raghav was initiated into Crime Branch Special Unit because of his special, skills and he has time and again proved his worth by cracking the most challenging cases and bringing the criminals to justice.
+Raghav was initiated into Crime Branch Special Unit because of his special skills, and he has time and again proved his worth by cracking the most challenging cases and bringing the criminals to justice.